netenglabs/suzieq/docs/inventory.md

 !!! information
     The fields specified in the `device` section are treated as default values, which are provided if the node does not have one.
 Fields such as `devtype` or `transport` could be already provided by the source, in this case device will not override them.

+### Limiting commands and authentication attempts

+The device section provides some instruments to reduce the amount of commands and authentication attempts that the poller issues.

+- **retries-on-auth-fail**: tells the poller how many times it can retry the authentication after the first failure.
+By **default** the poller retries **only once** after the first failure.
+- **per-cmd-auth**: when all the commands are authorized before execution, someone might want to limit the number of issued commands.
+Setting this value to `True` enables throttling of the commands as well as logins.
+The number of logins (and issued commands) per second is specified in `max-cmd-pipeline` in the poller section of the [configuration file](./config_file.md), if this number is 0 or unspecified, then the value of `per-cmd-auth` has no effect.
+Default is True.

+Additional information can be found in [Rate Limiting AAA Server Requests](./rate-limiting-AAA.md).

 ## <a name='auths'></a>Auths